huggingface/optimum-habana/examples/stable-diffusion/README.md

 ```

 > [!WARNING]
-> There is a regression with "--guidance_scale 0.0" in current release which will be addressed in later releases.
+> There is a regression with `--guidance_scale 0.0` in current release which will be addressed in later releases.
 > Setting `--guidance_scale` to a value larger than 1 resolves the regression.

 ### Stable Diffusion 3 (SD3)